JessiP23/context_mern_app/README.md

 - **Profile Management:** Users can view and manage their profiles, including saved courses and progress tracking.
 - **Course Viewing:** Detailed views of generated courses with week-by-week breakdowns and learning objectives.
 - **Progress Tracking:** Monitor and update course completion statuses.
-- **Responsive Design:** Built with React and Tailwind CSS to ensure a seamless experience across devices.
+- **Responsive Design:** Built with React and Tailwind CSS to ensure responsiveness.
 - **Caching Mechanisms:** Implements both client-side (`localStorage`) and server-side (Redis) caching for optimized performance.
 - **Robust Error Handling:** Comprehensive error feedback for a smooth user experience.